Trusted by founders and growing teams

 Yes — Kubernetes is often the foundation for internal developer platforms.
 We build platforms that abstract Kubernetes complexity, provide self-service Kubernetes resources, and integrate with GitOps workflows.

-Success metrics include: reduced time to deploy (from days to minutes), faster developer onboarding, fewer production incidents, higher deployment frequency, and reduced infrastructure-related support tickets.
+Success metrics include: reduced time to deploy (often significantly compared to baseline), shorter developer onboarding, fewer production incidents, higher deployment frequency, and reduced infrastructure-related support tickets.
 We track these metrics throughout the engagement.

 Related Articles